vapmail16/genai_cohort3/ai_agents_understanding/base_information.md

 Thanks for the information, that is great to know, would you like me to elaborate on any of these

 Human Message
-Give me details of 1 regulation which applies to Barclays
+Give me details of 1 regulation which applies to TechBank International

 🧠 Example: Multi-turn Conversation